 Taking a breath, to organize her thoughts, Mikah began saying, "Well, first and foremost...
 We were in a situation which is classified.
 We can not tell you what that situation was, but that situation was how Mr. Wood came to be with us.
 We had to save his life because his ship had misjumped.
 Imperial law required that we rescue him, as no one else could.
 That's the only reason he's with us.
 But because he was with us, he was not able to report his situation until quite a long time after.
 And he did report it as soon as possible.
 But he's since been accused of crimes.
 He's had his certifications suspended and he's not allowed to trade or represent negotiations.
 And he needs this to stop."

 The lawyers considered that, and asked, "With regard to understanding that you were involved in a situation that, as you say, was classified.
 Do you have any documentation that says you were involved in an operation that was classified at the time?"
 Zach snorted out right and Mikah admitted they didn't have any paperwork.
 The lawyer said, "That's going to make things difficult."
 Mikah added that the only option they were aware of was to reach out to Duke Norris' offices and Seneschal in the Regina system, and that would take some time.
 Even likely beyond the time they expected to spend in the Rhylanor system.
-As this was being discussed, the team of what must have been paralegals and assistants were banging away at their computers.
+While they covered those items, a team of paralegals and assistants banged away at their keyboards, and one leaned forward to make a muted comment to the lawyer as Mikah finished her summation of the situation.
 As Mikah finished her summation of the situation, one of them leaned forward to make a muted comment to the lawyer.

 He turned to Zach saying, "From our understanding, Mr. Wood, all of your business certifications and license to act as an agent have been suspended."
 Zach agreed as the man continued, "However, there is a great deal of business in this system which, I'm sure you're aware, has nothing to do with certifications or requiring a legally certified agent."
 Zach interrupted saying, "But I can't even pay for something using the ship's funds."
 The lawyer said, "Ah, you can if you're not acting as an agent."
 He then pointed out that, while this would prevent Zach working in deals that required bonding, insurance and the other trappings of high finance, their research showed he had not been involved in MegaCredit deals in some time.
 He then recommended that Zach handle things in a less official manner, and bring in brokers when they needed a broker or agent.
 And he made it clear this was what they could do on the top side of the economy.